An artist-in-residence program

 - Walter the Water Drop.
 Like Ruby the Red Worm’s Dirty Job, this story personifies an eco-friendly theme.
 Through the eyes of Walter, we explore the life cycle of water from a raindrop to a glass of water, and how to conserve this valuable resource.
 If you would like to bring this project to your school, I have a potential sponsor for this project, or a similar conservation idea like recycling, for school districts in Waukesha County.

 - 100 Lessons We Learned From Animals.
 After the first book I learned that kids love animals and love to draw animals, thus this fun book with life-lessons like, how to think like an elephant or forgive and forget like a goldfish.
+A book that will help kids learn to love their animal friends.

 How do we start?